ecarnovsky/fishsim/README.md

 - Discussion forums
 - Koi and Bettas
 - More realistic guppy color genetics
+- Convert all server-side JavaScript code to TypeScript

 ## To build:
 - Do npm install